epam/edp-install/docs/user-guide/add-autotest.md

   !![Create new component menu](../assets/user-guide/create_new_autotest.png "Create new component menu")

-2. In the **Repository onboarding strategy** field, select the necessary configuration strategy:
+2. In the **Create new component** menu, select the necessary configuration strategy.
+The choice will define the parameters you will need to specify:

   * **Clone project** – clones the indicated repository into EPAM Delivery Platform.
 While cloning the existing repository, it is required to fill in the **Repository URL** field as well.

-  * **Import project** - allows configuring a replication from the Git server.
+  * **Import project** - allows using existing VCS repository to integrate with EDP.
 While importing the existing repository, select the Git server from the drop-down list and define the relative path to the repository, such as */epmd-edp/examples/basic/edp-auto-tests-simple-example*.

     !!! note
-        In order to use the **Import project** strategy, make sure to adjust it with the [Integrate GitLab/GitHub With Jenkins](../operator-guide/import-strategy-jenkins.md) or [Integrate GitLab/GitHub With Tekton](../operator-guide/import-strategy-tekton.md) page.
+        In order to use the **Import project** strategy, make sure to adjust it with the [Integrate GitLab/GitHub With Tekton](../operator-guide/import-strategy-tekton.md) page.

     In our example, we will use the **Clone project** strategy: